Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 Key Features

-• Modular user interface; everything is customizable
+• Modular user interface

 • Includes macro and scripting functionality to automate or hot-key actions